Invary/cnc/README.md

 ## Serial connected CNC machining via wifi

-GRBL board, [32bit 6axis CNC card](https://s.click.aliexpress.com/e/_DBUy0Rt), supports multiple wireless connection methods. <br />
+GRBL board, [32bit 6axis CNC card](https://s.click.aliexpress.com/e/_DBUy0Rt), supports multiple wireless protocol. <br />
 So you can control CNC via wifi, and by using a wireless-serial port bridge with virtual serial port, it can be controlled like as wired connected CNC. <br />

 * Bluetooth/serial <br />